ACT in Behavior Analysis 9-week Consultation Course

 - Develop games, initiatives, and writing and reading activities to promote ACT repertoires.

-- Set personal goals for using ACT training in your practice.
+- Set personal goals for using ACT training in your practice and identify ways of implementation.

 - Identify barriers and interventions, design measurement and intervention evaluation strategy with clients.